 ADA Related Complaints

-Students shall express concerns initially with the faculty member or the Coordinator, Disability Services, Caley Marten, within seven (7) school days of the occurrence that gives rise to the complaint.
+Students shall express concerns initially with the faculty member or the Coordinator of Disability Services within seven (7) school days of the occurrence that gives rise to the complaint.

 If the complaint is not resolved to the student’s satisfaction, the student may request a review of the complaint by the Director, Learning Services, Carolyn Petsche.
 The request must be in writing and must be received by the Director, Learning Services, within five (5) school days after the initiated attempt at resolution.
 The Director, Learning Services, will discuss the complaint with the persons involved before deciding the appeal.
 The Director, Learning Services, shall issue a written response covering the outcome of the review within seven (7) school days after receipt of the request.